rhayes777/PyAutoFit/docs/overview/non_linear_search.rst

        )

 Both *Emcee* and *Dynesty* support parallel analysis using the Python *multiprocessing* module.
-This distributes the ``NonLinearSearch`` analysis over multiple CPU's, speeding up the run-time roughly by the number of CPUs used.
+This distributes the non-linear search analysis over multiple CPU's, speeding up the run-time roughly by the number of CPUs used.
 To use this functionality in **PyAutoFit** you simply specifc the *number_of_cores* parameter (which is also found in the default config files):